netbox-community/netbox/docs/features/vpn-tunnels.md

 # Tunnels

 NetBox can model private tunnels formed among virtual termination points across your network.
-Typical tunnel implementations include GRE, IP-in-IP, or IPSec.
+Typical tunnel implementations include GRE, IP-in-IP, and IPSec.
 A tunnel may be terminated to two or more device or virtual machine interfaces.

 ```mermaid
 flowchart TD